BranchTaken/Hemlock/doc/reports/ielr1/ielr1.md

 As mentioned earlier, lanes may contain cycles (conceptually an infinite set of lanes with [0..∞] cycle transits), and lanes may fork/join (combinatorial explosion of lanes), which means that lanes cannot be iteratively annotated.
-The tractable approach is to simultaneously trace all lanes passing through each relevant transit by recursing backward through transits until no new annotation is added.
-Think of each recursive call as traversing a transit from a state to its ipred, such that each application of the recursive function is on behalf of a state in the context of the transit just recursed on, i.e. a lane context (**_lanectx_**).
+The tractable approach is to simultaneously trace all lanes passing through each relevant transit by traversing backward through transits until no new annotation is added.
+Each iteration of the annotation closure function traverses a transit from a state to its ipred, such that data from one or more previously traversed successor transits are propagated backward through one or more lanes, i.e. per transit lane context (**_lanectx_**) backward propagation.

-Each lanectx comprises a map of zero or more lane **_traces_**, where each map key is a (symbol, conflict manifestation, action) tuple, and map values are in turn M:N maps that associate transit source/destination LR(1) items.
+Each lanectx comprises a map of zero or more lane **_traces_**, where each map key is a (conflict state, symbol, conflict manifestation, action) tuple, and map values are in turn M:N maps that associate transit source/destination LR(1) items.
 Note that a trace key/value pair may represent multiple lanes, because multiple conflict state kernel items can induce the same added ε production.
 Furthermore, note that a lanectx generates annotations only if it contains traces, and since traces are transitively based on those of successors, it is possible for tracing to terminate before reaching a start state, as for the G2 grammar above.

 Lane tracing starts at each conflict-containing state, with traces for all reduce actions implicated in conflicts.
-At each recursion depth, a lanectx is computed based on the caller's lanectx.
-The basic idea at each recursion is to move the dot in each traced LR(1) item one position to the left;
-in the case where the dot is already at position 0 (i.e. the item is in the added set), attempt to trace into generating kernel items.
+At each annotation closure iteration, a lanectx is computed based on a successor lanectx.
+The basic idea at each iteration is to move the dot in each traced LR(1) item one position to the left; in the case where the dot is already at position 0 (i.e. the item is in the added set), attempt to trace into generating kernel items.

 The critical section for IELR(1) lies in repeatedly computing the **_leftmost transitive closure_** of a state's kernel items given a LHS symbol and a lookahead symbol.
 This computation recurses